star-hengxing/libuipc/docs/tutorial/geometry.md

 Such a design minimizes the geometry memory usage.

 !!!Warning
-    Be careful when you create a view of the geometry.
-Always use a const view if you don't want to modify the data to gain higher performance.
+    Be careful when you create a view of a geometry, Always use a const view if you don't want to modify the data to gain higher performance.

 !!!Danger
     Never store a view of any attribute, because the view may become invalid after the attribute is modified.
 Always create a new view when you need it.